esmf-org/esmf/src/addon/ESMX/README.md

 The name of the unified driver executable created by ESMX is all lower case `esmx`.
 This name will be used for the remainder of this section to refer to the unfied driver executable.

 ESMX is CMake based.
-The following two commands, executed from anywhere in your terminal, will build the `esmx` executable under a local `build` sub-drirectory:
+The following two commands, executed from anywhere in your terminal, will build the `esmx` executable under a local `build` sub-drirectory and install the `esmx` executable under a local `install` sub-drirectory:

-	cmake -H$ESMF_ESMXDIR -Bbuild
+	cmake -S$ESMF_ESMXDIR -Bbuild -DCMAKE_INSTALL_PREFIX="install"
-	cmake --build ./build
+	cmake --build ./build -v
+	cmake --install build

 Here shell variable `ESMF_ESMXDIR` is assumed to be set according to your ESMF installation.
 The correct value for `ESMF_ESMXDIR` can be looked up in the `esmf.mk` file, which should be accessible via shell variable `ESMFMKFILE`.
 (E.g. `cat $ESMFMKFILE`.)